moode-player/protodac/docs/protodac_tda1387_x8.md

 + Set "Signal processing" to Polarity Inversion or Polarity Inversion with VC (Volume Control)
 + Click SAVE

+### CamillaDSP Chunk Size

+If using a Reclocker upstream of the ProtoDAC it's recommended to set the chunk size to 4096 for the Polarity Inversion configuration.

++ Menu, Configure, CamillaDSP
++ Pipeline editor ON
++ OPEN Pipeline editor
++ Set Chunk size to 4096
++ Save to file

 ## 5.3.
 Resampling

 Playback at the _native bitrate_ of the source audio is recommended but sometimes if specific types of distortion are audible, resampling to a higher bitrate can be used to help reduce this distortion.